postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 * __Client Secret:__ The client secret given to you by the API provider.
 * __Scope:__ The scope of access you are requesting, which may include multiple space-separated values.
 * __State:__ An opaque value to prevent cross-site request forgery.
-* __Client Authentication:__ A dropdown—send a Basic Auth request in the header, or client credentials in the request body. _After upgrading to a new version, change the value in this dropdown menu to avoid problems with client authentication._
+* __Client Authentication:__ A dropdown list: send a Basic Auth request in the header, or client credentials in the request body.
+After upgrading to a new version, change the value in this dropdown menu to avoid problems with client authentication.

 ##### Advanced Options tab